 Polypropylene/PVC – Plastic venting may be an option to vent approved condensing boilers.
 Manufacturer’s specifications would determine if plastic venting is right for you.

 At some point during your home-ownership, your chimney will likely need some sort of repair.
-Chimney repair can range from very minor spot pointing, to full rebuilds, but what most people don’t know is, repairs can also be a combination of the two!
+Brick chimney repair can range from very minor spot pointing, to full rebuilds, but what most people don’t know is, repairs can also be a combination of the two!

 When a chimney is starting to deteriorate, but the bricks still appear in to be in good shape, chimney pointing may be your solution.
 Pointing is when the mortar joints between the brick are partially ground out and filled back in with new mortar.
 The mortar in between the brick can become soft and crumbly even though the brick are still in tact, removing the old mortar and replacing, can add new life to the chimney, stop water leaks and save thousands in rebuilding costs.
 After your chimney has been re-pointed, consider waterproofing to protect your investment.